cryptopunksnotdead/cryptopunksnotdead.github.io/sandbox/draw/README.md

 # How to Draw Punks on Canvas (in JavaScript) from Scratch / Zero Using Punk Building Blocks in Pixel Art "ASCII" Text Format

-## Step 1 -  Use the shared pixel art library and the shared punk pixel art design
+## Step 1 -  Use the shared pixel art library and the shared punk pixel art designs

 In your head of your web page add: